 When choosing which door to buy, you should consider blending it into your existing interior.
 Once you have chosen your doors, it’s important to care for them to ensure you get the best performance from your Deanta door.

 Timber is a natural product and is subject to humidity and temperature changes.
-Each door may have slightly different patterns of graining or colour variations.
+Each door may have slightly different patterns of graining or colour variation.
 As the timber ages, these colour variations will subside.

 The following must be carried out to ensure the best performance from your Deanta door

 – Doors must be examined immediately on receipt and prior to installation as claims or faults will not be accepted once the door has been removed from packaging.

 – All doors must be measured individually when having glass fitted.
 Deanta doors are hand-assembled, and as such, we cannot guarantee each aperture is the exact same size.
 We recommend you use a qualified glass fitter.

 – Doors must be stored horizontally on a clean, dry, flat and level surface.

 – To allow your door to acclimatise, it should be left in the house prior to installation for at least 7 days with the ambient temperature gradually increased over this period.